Research shows that having children doesn’t make you happier.

 Blackstone states that childfree adults, which are people who have made a clear and deliberate choice not to have children, may be able to have more time, money, and freedom to pursue the things they love.

 Nonparents can spend their money in ways that have been proven to increase happiness.
 This includes putting money towards personal growth and connecting with others.

 People who choose to be childless tend to give more money to causes they care about and plan for their old age.

 Blackstone states, “Because our money is not being spent raising children, many of us can save money for retirement in a way that parents might not be able.”

 There are many positive aspects to having a family.

-Even though parents may not find the moment-to-moment happiness, they desire, having children gives meaning, satisfaction, and connection to their lives.
+Even though parents may not be able to find the moment-to-moment happiness they desire, having children gives meaning, satisfaction, and connection in their lives.